swap-dot-io/kairo-krl/README.md

 ### 🔑 Current Public Key

-The currently valid public key for verification is:
+The currently valid kairo master public key for swap.io is:

 ```
 CQMNCiexRyPz75ro4f82aWS7voSU7328nQgnLwvdHTkm
 ```

+This is the key used to verify the `keys.sig` file and the signatures of developer keys.

 ---

-## 📜 Local key log
+### 📜 Local key log

 Every command that mutates state appends an audit line to `.keys.log`: